INSTALLATIONS

 2014

-In 2014, the Leopold Museum exhibited works by Egon Schiele, Gustav Klimt, and Oskar Kokoschka in "Line & Shape."
-Abstract pieces by Oswald Oberhuber and Karl Anton Fleck paved the way for artist Hannes Mlenek's statement, who incorporated the exhibition walls into the site-specific intervention titled "Seismogram of Excitation."
+In 2014, the Leopold Museum exhibited works by Egon Schiele, Gustav Klimt, and Oskar Kokoschka in "Line & Shape".
+Abstract pieces by Oswald Oberhuber and Karl Anton Fleck paved the way for artist Hannes Mlenek's statement, who incorporated the exhibition walls into the site-specific intervention titled "Seismogram of Excitation".
 Mlenek focused on the motif of the nude, a recurring theme in the exhibition.
 The wall drawings were complemented by an object portraying a hand, measuring 4.30 x 2.10 meters.
-"The master's primary tool is not the pen or the chalk, but the human hand," remarked Hannes Mlenek, echoing art historian and curator Peter Weiermair's observation: "With Mlenek, the line doesn't end with the arm but where the thought transcends the line."
+"The master's primary tool is not the pen or the chalk, but the hand," remarked the artist, echoing art historian Peter Weiermair's observation: "With Mlenek, the line doesn't end with the arm but where the thought transcends the line."

 Photo © Fotomanufaktur Grünwald